consistence/coding-standard/consistence-coding-standard.md

 * Opening brace and closing brace of type are always on a separate line.
 * All parts of types are indented with one tab.
 * Only one type per file is defined, name of this file has the same name as the type.
-* Parts in types are in the following order:
+* Parts in types are declared in the following order:
   1. constants,
   2. properties,
   3. constructor,